metamath/lamp-guide/docs/index.md

 Now let's add the conclusion:

-> In the Editor select the icon "+" (add new statement).
+> In the Editor select the icon "+" (add new statement/step).
 > Enter
 > `|- ( ph -> ch )`
 > and press Enter (Return).
-> Click on the statement id, change it to `syl`, and press Enter.
+> Click on the step label, change it to `syl`, and press Enter.

 However, this statement isn't always true; it's only true when *other* statements are true.
 Those other statements are termed "hypotheses"; let's add them.

-> In the Editor select the icon "+" (add new statement).
+> In the Editor select the icon "+" (add new statement/step).
 > Enter
 > `|- ( ph -> ps )`
 > and press Enter.
+> Metamath-lamp normally
-> By default metamath-lamp presumes a new statement is provable statement
+> presumes that a new step describes a provable statement
-> (a "**P**" type), but this is a hypothesis instead.
+> (that is, its step type is a "**P**").
+However, this is a hypothesis instead.
 > Use Alt+left click to select the **P** on that line.
 > Note: on some keyboards "Alt" is labelled "Opt" or "Option".
 > On the drop-down select "**H**" (hypothesis).
-> Notice that changing a statement into a hypothesis
+> Notice that changing a step into a hypothesis
 > automatically moves it above the goal.
 > Click on the label and rename it to `syl.1`.

 We now have a hypothesis!
 Let's add the other one:

-> In the Editor select the icon "+" (add new statement).
+> In the Editor select the icon "+" (add new statement/step).
 > Enter
 > `|- ( ps -> ch )`
 > and press Enter.
 > Use Alt+left click to select the **P** on that line.
 > On the drop-down select "**H**" (hypothesis).
-> Again, this change causes the statement to be automatically moved
+> Again, this change causes the step to be automatically moved
 > above the goal.
 > Click on the label and rename it to `syl.2`.

 Notice that it's already ordered in a reasonable way.
-If you ever wanted to change the order of statements, you can select the statement(s) to move using the left-hand-side check box, then move them up and down using the "up" and "down" icons.
+If you ever wanted to change the order of statements, you can select the step(s) to move using the left-hand-side check box, then move them up and down using the "up" and "down" icons.
 However, there's no need to reorder these statements.

-**Note**: Every hypothesis and goal id is a database label, so it *must* be unique in the database.
+**Note**: Every hypothesis and goal label is also  database label, so it *must* be unique in the database.
 It cannot match a math symbol token (like `1`), assertion label, or hypothesis label.
 The convention in `set.mm`, as shown above, is for hypotheses to be labelled